vand3rlinden/vand3rlinden.github.io/content/post/pgp-secure-email-communication.md

 gpg: Good signature from "Your Name <your@email.com>"
 ```

-### 7. The recipient decrypts the message
+### 8. The recipient decrypts the message
 1. The recipient must have their private key on the local system
 2. They paste the PGP-encrypted content into a file called `encryptedmessage.asc`
 3. To decrypt the message: `gpg --decrypt encryptedmessage.asc` (the PGP-encrypted message includes metadata showing the recipient’s key fingerprint it was encrypted to; GPG then scans the recipient’s keyring to find the matching private key needed to decrypt it)
-4. A successful decryption will look like:
+4. After entering the passphrase for the recipient’s private key, a successful decryption will look like:
 ```
 gpg: encrypted with rsa4096 key, ID ABCD1234....

 This is the decrypted message content.
 ```

+### 9. The recipient decrypts the attachment (additionally)
+1. The recipient must have their private key on the local system
+2. To decrypt the attachment: `gpg --decrypt -o attachment.extension attachment.extension.gpg` (the PGP-encrypted message includes metadata showing the recipient’s key fingerprint it was encrypted to; GPG then scans the recipient’s keyring to find the matching private key needed to decrypt it)
+3. After entering the passphrase for the recipient’s private key, the attachment is decrypted as: `attachment.extension`

 ## Simplify PGP use
-### Option 1: Using GnuPG with a command-line bash script
+### Option 1: Using GnuPG with a command-line bash script (PGP/Inline)
-While it is a good practice to become familiar with `gpg` commands, I have developed a bash script that streamlines encryption, decryption, signing, and signature verification.
+While it is a good practice to become familiar with `gpg` commands, I have developed a bash script that streamlines **PGP/Inline** encryption, decryption, signing, and signature verification.
 It works seamlessly as long as **GnuPG** is installed on your system, available here on my [GitHub repository](https://github.com/vand3rlinden/Bash/blob/main/pgp-buddy/pgp_tool.sh).
 I have also created a separate bash script for managing PGP keys, including key generation, import, and export.
 You can download it from the [same repository here](https://github.com/vand3rlinden/Bash/blob/main/pgp-buddy/pgp_key_tool.sh).

-### Option 2: Using an MUA with PGP functionality
+### Option 2: Using an MUA with PGP functionality (PGP/MIME)
-The [Thunderbird](https://www.thunderbird.net/) MUA offers an integrated PGP solution, which simplifies the use of signing, encrypting, and decrypting.
+The [Thunderbird](https://www.thunderbird.net/) MUA offers an integrated **PGP/MIME** solution, which simplifies the use of signing, encrypting, and decrypting.
 It also provides the option to publish (through `keys.openpgp.org`) and search for available PGP public keys for encryption via your WKD or `keys.openpgp.org`.

+### PGP/MIME vs. PGP/Inline
+There are different formats for applying PGP, **PGP/MIME** and **PGP/Inline**:

+- **PGP/MIME** (preferred standard, compatible with HTML) encrypts and sign the entire message, including attachments and the subject (and all associated metadata)
+- **PGP/Inline** (primarily legacy method) encrypts and signs only the plain-text body, attachments can be encrypted separately as `.gpg` files

+> **NOTE**: You can use **PGP/Inline** in any text-to-text service (e.g., Email clients, WhatsApp, Signal) by copying and pasting the signed and encrypted messages as plain text, if **PGP/MIME** is not supported, such as in Thunderbird.

 ## Simplify PGP public key sharing
 ### Option 1: Setting up a PGP Web Key Directory (WKD)